-This beautiful garden in Darling Harbour was built in the mid-1980s, a gift from our Chinese sister city, Guangzhou in China.
-Opening as part of the Bicentennial celebrations in 1988 this site has become a very popular spot with visitors enjoying the peace they bring to the middle of the city.
+This beautiful garden in Darling Harbour was built in the mid-1980s, a gift from our Chinese sister city, Guangzhou, in China.
+Opening as part of the Bicentennial celebrations in 1988, this site has become a very popular spot with visitors enjoying the peace they bring to the middle of the city.

+I love to take my grandchildren here after an action packed visit to the nearby playground.
+It has a very calming effect.
 Finish your visit with a snack or lunch from the traditional Chinese Teahouse, The Gardens by Lotus.
 You can also dine at night when the menu changes to Sichuan cuisine.